Frequently Asked Questions About Back Pain

 What Causes Back Pain?

 Back pain has many causes, including accidents, overuse of muscles, poor ergonomics, sports injuries, and falls.
 Women often develop back pain during pregnancy, as a result of the extra weight.
-Individuals who are obese or suffer from poor posture maybe be more likely to develop back pain.
-If you suffer from back pain, reflect on what you were doing before the pain developed, so you understand potential causes.
+Individuals who are obese or suffer from poor posture may be more likely to develop back pain.
+If you suffer from back pain, reflect on what you were doing before the pain developed, so you understand the potential causes.